- Plesk for Linux

-Note: This article provides an example general configuration which should be performed on your own.
+Note: This article provides an example general configuration and should be performed on the server's administrator risk.

 Set up the relay with authentication using smtp.gmail.com as a relay host in the following way:

 Go to the following link: Manage your account access and security settings .
-Scroll down to “Password & sign-in method” and click 2-Step Verification .
-Enable it.
+Scroll down to “Password & sign-in method” and click 2-Step Verification.
+Then enable it.

 Click the following link to Generate an App password for Postfix.

 Click Select app and choose Other (custom name) from the drop-down menu.
 Enter “Postfix” and click Generate .
 Save the password.

 /etc/postfix/sasl/sasl_passwdfile and add the SMTP Host, username, and password information: